Kevin Lindsay, Chair

 Heather Baitz, Vice-Chair

-Heather Baitz is a founding member of the Nanaimo Climate Action Hub, and has been a climate activist since 2018.
+Heather is a founding member of the Nanaimo Climate Action Hub, and has been a climate activist since 2018.
 She works as a Clinical Psychologist, and has a passion for food forest gardening.
 Ask Heather about the role of local governments in climate action.

 "It's not easy to do this work when we are facing such enormous barriers, but every kilogram of emissions we avoid means the outlook for our future is a little less dire."